cvisb/curated-alignments/README.md

    - duplicates (when more than one sequence is available for a single strain)

-   - sequences from identified hospital epidemics (Lassa dataset only)

 Remaining sequences are trimmed to their coding regions, aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html) and inspected manually.
 At this step we discard: